cBournhonesque/lightyear/examples/spaceships/README.md

 * Player labels: `25±2ms [3]` means 25ms server reported ping, 2ms jitter, 3 ticks of future inputs available
 * Number of rollbacks and other metrics shown via screen diagnostics plugin

+### Predicted bullet spawning and Input Delay

+When you press fire, the bullet is prespawned with a `PreSpawnedPlayerObject` hash.
+The server spawns with the matching hash, and once the `Confirmed` entity is replicated, your prespawned entity becomes the `Predicted` entity.
+See the [Prespawning chapter](https://cbournhonesque.github.io/lightyear/book/concepts/advanced_replication/prespawning.html) of the Lightyear book for more information.

+Notably, when players have an input delay configured (eg. on tick 10 you sample inputs for tick 13), since these inputs are immediately sent to the server, which broadcasts them to other players, it's possible to receive remote players' inputs for a tick before you simulate that tick on the client.

+In this scenario, the remote player's bullet will also be predictively spawned just like for the local player.

+Should the remote player inputs not arrive before your client simulates the tick, the bullet will be created when the server spawns it and replicates through normal means.
+In this case your client will rollback to position the bullet correctly.

 ## Running the example

 - Run the server: `cargo run server`